groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/java/search/image/doc.md

         [GroupDocs.Watermark](https://products.groupdocs.com/watermark/java/) makes it easy for Java developers to intelligently search image watermarks from within their documents by implementing a few easy steps.

         *   Instantiate **Watermarker** with input DOC document.
-        *   Initialize **ImageSearchCriteria** to perform watermark search.
+        *   Initialize **ImageSearchCriteria** to perform a watermark search.
         *   Set maximum allowed difference between images.
         *   Display the possible matching watermarks.

     title_right: "System Requirements"
     content_right: |
-        Before executing the code example below, please make sure that you have the following prerequisites installled on your system.
+        Before executing the code example below, please make sure that you have the following prerequisites installed on your system.

         *   Operating Systems: Microsoft Windows, Linux, MacOS
         *   Development Environments: NetBeans, IntelliJ IDEA, Eclipse